jechoi2021/Dynamo_Telegram_Dataset/README.md

 # Dynamo_Telegram_Dataset

-This repository describes the Telegram dataset collected and curated as part of the research project DYNAMO.
+This repository briefly describes the Telegram dataset collected and curated as part of the research project DYNAMO.
-For a detailed description and analysis, please refer to our paper (currently under review)
+For a detailed description and analysis, please refer to our paper (currently under review) Our dataset can be found here:

 ## Dataset Structure
 The dataset is divided into two main collections: